How to Fix Windows Security Service in services.msc

 When you suspect a system has been compromised, you need to shift from troubleshooting settings to actively hunting for a threat.
 This requires a careful and methodical approach to ensure you find and remove the malicious code completely.
 For businesses, a single infected machine can put the entire network at risk, making swift and effective cybersecurity protocols essential.
 The following steps will help you investigate whether malware is the culprit.

-Run a Comprehensive Malware Scan
+First, Run a Deep Malware Scan

 Your first move should be to run a deep and thorough malware scan.
 Because active malware might be able to hide from a standard scan, I recommend starting with an offline scan.
 Windows Defender has a built-in offline scan option that reboots your computer and runs before the operating system fully loads.
 This makes it much harder for malware to interfere with the detection process.
 Sometimes, harmful software can cause this message to appear, making it seem like an organization is managing your security when it's actually a virus.
 After the offline scan, consider getting a second opinion with a reputable, on-demand scanner to catch anything that might have been missed.